ghoomfrog/cobblestone/cobblestone.md

 &nbsp;
 Characters don't benefit from non-positive traits.
 &nbsp;
 The following table lists the traits that every character has.
-The higher the trait, the higher the advantage.
+The greater the trait, the greater the advantage.

 Trait|Typical Peak|Description
 -------------|-----------|------------------------